DanielKowalczyk1984/PM/CONTRIBUTING.md

 The core principle of the project, when it comes to Git workflows is that the `master` branch should always be in a healthy state which is ready for release.
 Every commit on master should be deployable on push.
-To ensure this, pull request **must not** be made directly on master. **Each change** should either be made in the **development branch** (named a variation of development, i.e. `dev`) or in a separate branch, named as a short summary of the change.
+To ensure this, merge request **must not** be made directly on master. **Each change** should either be made in the **development branch** (named a variation of development, i.e. `develop`) or in a separate branch, named as a short summary of the change.

-If your change is complex, please clean up the branch history before submitting a pull request.
+If your change is complex, please clean up the branch history before submitting a merge request.
 You can use [git rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) to group your changes into a small number of commits which we can review one at a time.

-When completing a pull request, we will generally squash your changes into a single commit.
+When completing a merge request, we will generally squash your changes into a single commit.
 After confirming that the change works as intended, the branch *might* be deleted, in order to prevent branch polluting.
-Please let us know if your pull request needs to be merged as separate commits.
+Please let us know if your merge request needs to be merged as separate commits.

 ### Continuous Integration